mgikdev/mgikicons/README.md

 # mgikicons

-a cool little icon set, mainly developed for use in @luduvo software, but is licensed under [CC0](https://creativecommons.org/public-domain/cc0/), so you can use it too
+a cool little icon set, mainly developed for use in [Luduvo](https://www.github.com/luduvo) software, but is licensed under [CC0](https://creativecommons.org/public-domain/cc0/), so you can use it too